chapel-lang/chapel/doc/rst/technotes/localeModels.rst

     forall i in R do ...
 A[i] ...;  // slower than 1.14
     forall a in A do ... a ...;     // same performance as 1.14

-Generally, whether the iteration is zippered or not is orthogonal as far as these performance changes go.
-In particular, zippered iteration over multiple arrays performs well, but if even the zippering is over the domain or range of even one multi-ddata array then performance will be poor.
-Generally speaking serial iteration has slowed down in even more cases than has parallel iteration, with the exception that serial iteration over a 1-dimensional array (as opposed to its domain or range) remains as fast in 1.15 as it was in 1.14.
+Whether the iteration is zippered or not is largely immaterial with respect to these performance changes.
+In particular, zippered iteration over multiple arrays performs well, but if even one component of the zippered iterator is a domain or range instead of an array then the performance will be poor.
+Finally, serial iteration has slowed down in even more cases than has parallel iteration, with the exception that serial iteration over a 1-dimensional array (as opposed to its domain or range) remains as fast in 1.15 as it was in 1.14.

-Counteracting this to some extent, on Cray XE and XC systems with CHPL_COMM=ugni and a hugepage-resident heap, the heap itself and any large array (2 MiB or more) will have proper NUMA locality, potentially improving performance.
-As an example, on a Cray XC system with the 1.15 release, the stream-ep benchmark with the NUMA locale model and CHPL_COMM=ugni performs very nearly as well as it does with the flat locale model, CHPL_COMM=gasnet, and CHPL_COMM_SUBSTRATE=mpi, which has been the record-holder for some time on this test.
+Counteracting this to some extent, on Cray XE and XC systems with ``CHPL_COMM=ugni`` and a hugepage-resident heap, the heap itself and any multi-ddata array will have proper NUMA locality, potentially improving performance.
+As an example, as of 1.15, on a Cray XC system, the stream-ep benchmark with the NUMA locale model and ``CHPL_COMM=ugni`` performs nearly the same as it does with the flat locale model, ``CHPL_COMM=gasnet``, and ``CHPL_COMM_SUBSTRATE=mpi``, which has been the highest-performing configuration for some time on this test.

-Over the course of the next release we plan to refine the NUMA locale model implementation and resolve the array access problems that are causing the poor performance in the NUMA locale model.
+Over the course of the next release we expect to refine the NUMA locale model implementation and resolve the array access problems that are causing the poor performance in the NUMA locale model.